vyvrhel/class-toggler/README.md

 - *clickout* - Hide when clicking outside the toggle content.

 #### `data-toggle-group="group-name"`
-Each group (togglers with the same *group-name*) can have only one active toggler (turning one toggler on will turn off the rest of togglers in group).
+Each group (togglers with the same *group-name*) can have maximum of one active toggler.
+Turning one toggler on will turn off the rest of togglers in group.

 #### `data-toggle-tabs="tabs-name"`
-Each tabs group (togglers with the same *tabs-name*) has always just one active toggler (turning one toggler on will turn off the rest of togglers in tabs; active toggler can't be turned off by clicking it).
+Each tabs group (togglers with the same *tabs-name*) has always just one active toggler.
+Turning one toggler on will turn off the rest of togglers in tabs, active toggler can't be turned off by clicking it.